ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 settled.

-The document will evolve quickly during the SKA Bridging phase in order to reach a good level of maturity prior to SKA1 construction starts.
+The document will evolve quickly during the SKA Bridging phase in order to reach a good level of maturity prior to the SKA1 construction start.

 Each team is expected to comply with the policy and to adopt the strategy described here, or define and publish a more specific strategy in cases